silandkyan/FE-DPECc/git_flow.md

 `git push -u origin branch-name`

-when the branch goal is reached, it can be merged with main in github.
+when the branch goal is reached, it can be merged with main branch in github.

-Alternatively, merging with main can be performed locally:
+(Avoid merging with main locally:

 `git switch main`

-`git merge branch-name`
+`git merge branch-name`)

-merged branch can now be deleted if not anymore needed:
+Merged branch can now be deleted if not anymore needed:
 `git branch -d branch-name`

 after the branch was merged with main in github, the branch can be deleted locally or directly on github.